martincostello/github-automation/README.md

 ### .NET Version Report

-The [dotnet-version-report][dotnet-version-report] workflow runs on-demand and generates a markdown report that finds all of the repositories in the configured owner and shows which .NET SDK versions are used by the default branch of each of the repositories and whether that version is the latest official release.
+The [dotnet-version-report][dotnet-version-report] workflow runs on-demand and generates a markdown report that finds all of the repositories owned by the configured GitHub Personal Access Token (PAT) and shows which .NET SDK versions are used by the default branch of each of the repositories and whether that version is the latest official release.

 ### Issue Metrics

-The [issue-metrics][issue-metrics] workflow runs monthly and generates a markdown report about the issues and pull requests for the repositories for the configured owner using the [github/issue-metrics][issue-metrics-action] action.
+The [issue-metrics][issue-metrics] workflow runs monthly and generates a markdown report about the issues and pull requests for the repositories owned by the configured GitHub Personal Access Token (PAT) using the [github/issue-metrics][issue-metrics-action] action.

 ### Rebase

-The [rebase][rebase] workflow rebases a branch of the configured repositories onto the default branch of the repository.
+The [rebase][rebase] workflow rebases a branch of all of the repositories in the configured owner onto the default branch of the repository.

 The [Rebaser][rebaser] action is used to rebase the branch.
 Rebaser will attempt to resolve conflicts for versions of the